mozilla-conduit/conduit-docs/lando-pushlog.rst

 truth.

-The Git PushLog retains the same format as the original one from HgMO for backward compatibility, and data retention.
+The Git PushLog retains the same format as the original one from HgMO for backward compatibility and data retention.
 It also extends the data with new Git-specific information.
 New and updated clients should be relying on the Git information.